 4. Explain the ‘why’ behind unapproved questions

-Still, there might be situations when you need to dismiss some questions completely to keep the Q&A relevant for both the leadership and the team.
+There might be situations when you need to dismiss some employee questions completely to keep the Q&A relevant for both the leadership and the team.

 In any case, try to always communicate the reason why you rejected the question.
 It will help you mitigate the feeling of censorship among the team and make people feel heard.

-Here again, you can use Admin replies to communicate back to the audience.
+Here again, you can use Admin replies to talk back to your employees.

 - Irrelevant question